pitt1321/syllabus/README.md

    * http://www.library.pitt.edu/safari-tech-books-online
 2. And then search for “Effective Computation in Physics” or go directly to:
    * http://proquest.safaribooksonline.com/book/physics/9781491901564

+This textbook is designed as a useful guide to how to use Python, good software pratice, and tools like ```git``` as for effective scientific research.
+However, it **does not** present a treatment of numerical details of integration, curve fitting, etc.  We will be relying on additional resources for such material.

 ### Course Description